respawn-app/FlowMVI/docs/v2/android.md

 }
 ```

+!> Qualifiers are needed because you'll have many `StoreViewModels` that differ only by type.
+Due to type erasure, you
+must inject the VM by specifying a fully-qualified type
+e.g. `StoreViewModel<CounterState, CounterIntent, CounterAction>`, or it will be replaced with `Store<*, *, *>` and the
+DI framework will fail, likely in runtime.

+This is a more robust and multiplatform friendly approach that is slightly more boilerplatish but does not require you
+to subclass ViewModels.
+The biggest downside of this approach is that you'll have to use qualifiers with your DI framework to distinguish
+between different viewmodels.
+This example is also demonstrated in the sample app.

-## UI Frameworks
+## UI Layer

 It doesn't matter which UI framework you use.
 Neither your Contract or your ViewModel will change in any way.

 ### Compose

-> [!WARNING]
-> Compose does not play well with MVVM+ style because of the instability of the `LambdaIntent` and `ViewModel` classes.
+!> Compose does not play well with MVVM+ style because of the instability of the `LambdaIntent` and `ViewModel` classes.
-> It is highly discouraged to use Lambda intents with Compose as that will not only leak the context of the store but
+It is highly discouraged to use Lambda intents with Compose as that will not only leak the context of the store but
-> also degrade performance.
+also degrade performance.
 The Compose DSL of the library does not support MVVM+ because of this.

-Don't forget to annotate your state with `@Immutable`.
+Don't forget to annotate your state with `@Immutable` if you can.
 This will improve performance significantly.

 ```kotlin
 @Immutable